rulogarcillan/SignatureMaker/README.md

 Digitize your signature.

+<p align="justify">Here we have the new versión of the best app about signatures: SIGNATURE MAKER!
+It has a completely new design.
+We have taken into account your suggestions and we have introduced some options that you told us.
+The application source  is now free with licence GNU 2.0 What are you waiting for donwloading the new version?
+Signature maker has not got publicity, it is clean and totally free.</p>

 <p align="justify"> The hard work of printing the document,signing and scaning it has finished.You just have to download Signature Maker.</p>

 ■  Choose the colour.